 If you do find yourself spiraling in to the murky boob greed waters hold on to this thought:

-Smaller may actually be better in the long run.
+Smaller breast implants may actually be better in the long run.

-The larger the implant (especially on top of the muscle) the more chance the breast will be stretched (in the long term).. so it may actually be better to be slightly smaller than too large.
+The larger the breast implant, the more chance the breast will be stretched (in the long term).. so it may actually be better to be slightly smaller than too large.
 Remember that when you think “I should have gone bigger”.

 If you do have your heart set on ‘extra large boobies’ it might be a bit more of a journey... it may take you more than one breast surgery to get your ideal outcome.